 Tag us on Facebook, Instagram or Twitter with the hashtag #parrtjimaaustralia or #Parrtjima

 How do I get to Alice Springs?

 Alice Springs is accessible by air, coach, rail and road, with daily flights landing at the Alice Springs airport from every major city.
-The airport is located a short 10 minute drive from the CBD with taxis, shuttle buses and rental cars available to travellers.
+The airport is located a short 10-minute drive from the CBD with taxis, shuttle buses and rental cars through our good friends at Thrifty available to travellers.